-Calla lilies are not true lilies!
-Despite what their name suggests, calla lilies are not true lilies.
-In fact, they are not a calla, either.
+Did you know that calla lilies are not true lilies?
+Despite what their name suggests, calla lilies are not lilies and they are not a calla, either.
 The calla lily belongs to the genus Zantedeschia and is a member of the Araceae family, along with the caladium and philodendron.
-It is also known as the pig lily, trumpet lily and arum lily, and begins to blossom in late spring.
-This flower was first cataloged in the mid 1700s.
-Why is the name so misleading?
-Because the Swedish botanist Carolus Linnaeus made a mistake when he was naming the species.
-Later, the German botanist Karl Koch corrected the error and established the genus Zantedeschia, but the name stuck.
-The calla lily is native to Southern Africa, and has a remarkable strength – it can continue to grow in water and even survive frost.
-Learn more about the care of calla lilies.
+It’s also known as the pig lily, trumpet lily and arum lily, and begins to blossom in late spring.

 It’s no surprise that the name calla lily comes from a Greek word for beauty.
-There’s more to their significance, though, than just a stunning appearance.
+There’s more to their significance than just a stunning appearance.

-Calla lilies are commonly white, but they also come in a variety of colors, including yellow, pink, green, purple, orange and black.
+Calla lilies are commonly white, but other calla lily colors include yellow, pink, green, purple, orange and black.
 The colored varieties are called mini calla lilies, and each carries a different meaning.
 While white naturally says purity and innocence, pink has a connotation of admiration and appreciation.
 Purple, which is often associated with royalty, denotes passion.
-Yellow ones can carry a multitude of meanings, but are typically associated with gratitude.
+The yellow lily meaning is typically associated with gratitude.
 Black calla lilies, which have a striking and dramatic appearance, carry a certain elegance and mystery.
 Though they are more of a dark purple or maroon than black, they are still highly sought after by gardeners and flower enthusiasts.

 You have likely spotted classic white calla lilies at a wedding, and that’s because they are traditional symbols of divinity, marital bliss and true devotion.
 More specifically, the calla lily marks the 6th wedding anniversary.
 However, they have also been used at funerals to represent sympathy and the purification of a departed soul.
-The exquisite calla lily is an appropriate flower for any occasion that involves major transitions, rebirths and new beginnings.
+This exquisite flower in an assortment of lily colors an appropriate flower for any occasion that involves major transitions, rebirths and new beginnings.